marktoakley/PyBCGA/README.txt

 ase (https://wiki.fysik.dtu.dk/ase/)

-numpy, gpaw and pele are all available in the Ubuntu package repositories and can be installed with:
+numpy is available in the Ubuntu package repositories and can be installed with:

- $ sudo apt-get install python-numpy gpaw python-ase
+ $ sudo apt-get install python-numpy

 Compile with: